 Sales are recorded net of trade and sales incentives and estimated product returns.
 Known or expected pricing or revenue adjustments, such as trade discounts, rebates or returns, are estimated at the time of sale.
 Where applicable, future reimbursements are estimated based on a combination of historical patterns and the Company's then-current expectations regarding what was earned through these programs as of the balance sheet date.
 Key sales terms, such as pricing and quantities ordered, are established on a frequent basis such that most customer arrangements and related incentives have a one-year or shorter duration.
 Estimates that affect revenue, such as trade incentives and product returns, are monitored and adjusted each period until the incentives or product returns are realized.
-The adjustments recognized during the year ended November 30, 2022, 2021 and 2020 resulting from updated estimates of revenue for prior year product sales were not significant.
-The unsettled portion remaining in accrued liabilities for these activities was \$181.0 million and \$189.3 million at November 30, 2022 and 2021, respectively.
+The adjustments recognized during the years ended November 30, 2023, 2022 and 2021 resulting from updated estimates of revenue for prior year product sales were not significant.
+The unsettled portion remaining in accrued liabilities for these activities was \$195.3 million and \$181.0 million at November 30, 2023 and 2022, respectively.